osde8info/zeit-now-deliveries/README.md

  - Please do not delete any of the existing Entity & Service classes (or their methods), you may add additional methods, or change how existing methods work if needbe.

+#### Getting started

+- CD into the directory where you have cloned your fork of this repository and run `composer install`.
+- Run `./vendor/bin/phpunit`.
+The tests will initially fail, your task is to write the code that ensures they pass.
+- Once complete, commit and push the result to a new branch.
+Pull request the branch and send us the URL to review.

 # The business rules
 1) A subscription results in recurring deliveries.
 Each subscription has a specific delivery day (e.g. Tuesday) so the deliveries will always be on this day.